|

 You can also use this method to make DIY galaxy ornaments!

-Years ago, I made glitter ornaments by simply pouring glitter into the ornaments and it stuck to the sides like magic.
+Years ago, I made glitter ornaments by simply pouring glitter into them, and it stuck to the sides like magic.
 Those ornaments still look great after many, many years.

-However, I wanted to try another method for making glitter ornaments because I get the feeling that my original technique wouldn’t work so well now.
+However, I wanted to try another method for making glitter ornaments because I think my original technique wouldn’t work as well now.

 Should I Use Polycrylic or Wax for Glitter Ornaments?

-Before making my glitter ornaments, I did a lot of research to see which resulted in better glitter ornaments.
-It seems like most people are happier with the polycrylic method for making glitter ornaments.
+Before making my glitter ornaments, I researched which ones resulted in better glitter ornaments.
+Most people seem happier with the polycrylic method for making glitter ornaments.

-If you happen to have floor wax on hand and not polycrylic, try it out and see if you like it.
-I always have polycrylic on hand, (floor wax, not so much), so it worked out well for me.
+If you have floor wax on hand and not polycrylic, try it out and see if you like it.
+I always have polycrylic on hand (floor wax, not so much), so it worked out well for me.

 Make sure that you use polycrylic and not polyurethane.
 Polycrylic is water-based and will not yellow over time.
 It also has almost no smell.